Cloud Native Architecture and Development: What They Are and Why They Matter

 Try to convince Tara that she needs to go through a lengthy procurement process to buy a whole range of hardware and tooling that her team now has to manage forever...just to test out an idea?

-Knowing What, Why and Where: Transparency, Security and Event-Based Fun in the Cloud
+More Benefits of Cloud-Native Architecture: Transparency, Security and Event-Based Fun in the Cloud

 A major difference between the cloud and on-premises is that in the cloud—by default—everything that happens or changes is ‘stored’ as events that are transparently logged.

 You know exactly what went on (or is going on), when and where.

 And this lets you set up awesomeness-inducing if-this-then-that workflows.
 Like when you search for “Cloud-Native for Dummies” on Amazon, this instantly triggers not only the search but also an update to your recommendations, your search history, the ads you see and so on.
 This is all event-based magic.

 The clincher is this: all the events can be globally available!

 So if a team posts an event (e.g. someone searches for something) then other people in other teams can start using those events as triggers for features in their own domain.
 So one event can trigger multiple reactions, each built by different teams across the business for their own purposes.
 All entirely independently of each other.